wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 ###<a name="view-the-webjobs-sdk-dashboard"></a> View the WebJobs SDK dashboard
 

-1. In the [Management Portal](https://manage.windowsazure.cn), select your web app.
+1. In the [Classic Management Portal](https://manage.windowsazure.cn), select your web app.

 2. Click the **WebJobs** tab.